shygirlgamer/minecraft_server_scripts/README.md

 **START_SERVER.bat** will start your minecraft server for you.
 Simply double-click on it to use.
 You will see a window come up, once the window says "Done!" your server is ready for use.
 DO NOT CLOSE if you want to keep the server up.
 If you want to STOP the server, type /stop and it will save and stop the server for you.

 **BACKUP_SERVER.bat** by default will generate a folder for you named "SERVER_BACKUPS" if its not already there and save a backup of your server's "world" folder according to the date and time it was saved at.
 Simple double-click on it to use.
 You can click this file each time you want to save the state of your server.

+Backups are saved with the filename ex. world_2021-05-19_2-02-38
+world_YYYY-MM-DD_Hour-Minute_Second

 You also have the ability to specify your own backup folder.
 Simply:
 - create your backup folder